Pungyeon/clean-go-article/README.md

 }
 ```

 The above code compiles.
-Technically, we are implementing the interface of `Writer` on our `NullWriter`, as `NullWriter` will inherit all the functions which are associated with this interface.
-Some see this as a clear way of showing that our `NullWriter` is implementing the `Writer` interface, however, when using this technique we must be extra precautious.
+Technically, we are implementing the interface of `Writer` in our `NullWriter`, as `NullWriter` will inherit all the functions that are associated with this interface.
+Some see this as a clear way of showing that our `NullWriter` is implementing the `Writer` interface.
+However, we must be careful when using this technique.

 ```go
 func main() {